ZenitechSoftware/planning-chess/README.md

 `npm install` - installs tools that help to manage this mono repo.

 `npm run bootstrap` - installs all required dependencies in all packages and services.
 You will not need to go to each service and install npm dependencies separately and it links local packages.

+`npm run build` - builds all all services.

 `npm run dev` - starts all services in "watch" mode.